-Instead of sending deaf/hoh children to special schools, the Project Forum report found a growing number of deaf and hoh children are being accepted into local mainstream schools, which are resourced to meet their needs.
+Instead of sending deaf/hoh children to special schools, the Project Forum report found a growing number of deaf and hoh children are accepted into local mainstream schools, with resource teaching.

 Worldwide, the future of sign language is debated.
 Some in the US suggest a “toolbox” approach: moving from sign-language only to the auditory verbal approach (speech only) where a child never learns to sign, or to a bilingual model (English with sign).